 While I wouldn’t have him at 23, I also wouldn’t have him entirely off the list like Hockey Prospectus did this year either.
 Scheifele’s strengths (puck possession, hockey sense) are a lot tougher to teach than his main weakness (skating), so while I think he’s better off playing in the OHL this year, if he can improve his skating even a little bit to get it up to average, the Jets could end up proving a lot of doubters wrong.

-Topics: Mark Scheifele
+Tags: Mark Scheifele